venth/webhook-button/README.md

     The second issue is also corrected by change in the configuration.
 Adding `lib_archive = false` made platformio to omit archive creation.

+The second one were related to template library I chose to ease my life and introduce pub/sub:
 * [Embedded Template Library](https://www.etlcpp.com) compilation issues

     In the first approach `lib_deps =` section contained just the name of library, which caused installation of the most